As of July 1st, 2014, the requirements for the Language, Media, and Communication track are as follows:

 III.
 Rhetoric and Language:

-Some sample courses from other departments that can be approved to count toward LMC requirements (again, please check with the Advisor of the Language, Media, and Communication track about these and other possibilities, which are approved on a case-by-case basis):
+Some sample courses from other departments that can be approved to count toward LMC requirements (again, please check with the Director of Undergraduate Studies about these and other possibilities, which are approved on a case-by-case basis):

 Concentrators may also substitute an additional section of ENG 380 for one of the above required courses (see #4 below), if it takes up a relevant subject, for instance, ENG 380: Assimilating Literary Language.

 3. Concentrators must take two literature courses, at least one of which must be at the 200 or 300 level.
 It is recommended that these classes be taken before the senior year.
 These may not be classes primarily concerned with film or media related content.
 The following are some of the classes that may used to fulfill this requirement.
-See the Advisor of the Language, Media, and Communication track for questions about what other classes may be used.
+See the Director of Undergraduate Studies for questions about what other classes may be used.

 4. Concentrators must take ENG 380, Advanced Seminar (from a list provided each semester by the English Department) or ENG 396, Honors Seminar, counts as an Advanced Seminar (for students in the English Honors Program).
 It is recommended that this be taken in the senior year.

 5. Concentrators are encouraged to take an approved ENG 394, Internship in English or ENG 391, Independent Study.
 The English Department itself has sponsored internships with Open Letter Press, the Blake Archive, Blake/An Illustrated Quarterly, METS, the Chaucer Bibliographies, the UR Press, the Public Relations Office, and Rare Books.
 Internships within the Rochester community include working with local newspapers and television/radio stations, advertising agencies, BOA editions, and Writers and Books.
-Students wishing to discuss internships applicable to the LMC major should contract the Advisor of the Language, Media, and Communication track.
+Students wishing to discuss internships applicable to the LMC major should contract the Director of Undergraduate Studies.
 Further information about the internship program can also be found by clicking here.
 Please note that all internships must be approved in advance, during the semester prior to the one in which you plan to do the internship.